mimeeqsoftware/docs/docs/embeds-utils.md

 :::caution

-Currently our modular product configurator does not accept price for components.
+Currently, our modular product configurator does not accept price for components.
 You can only set the total price.

 :::